ronaldkalani/pdq-capa-deviation-dashboard/README.md

 ### 🚨 CAPA Flagged Pairs
 Most frequent drug-reaction combinations (e.g., `XOLAIR` – Pneumonia, `METHOTREXATE` – Arthralgia).

+The CAPA dashboard highlights repeated adverse events associated with specific drugs, like INFLECTRA and OXYCONTIN.
+These high-frequency signals suggest potential misuse, side effects, or administration issues that may need quality review or regulatory escalation.
+Monitoring these trends proactively supports compliance with health authority expectations and strengthens risk-based quality management.

 ### ⚠️ Mismatch Detection
 7036759 indication vs. reaction mismatches (e.g., `Hypertension` vs. `Type 2 Diabetes Mellitus`).

+We have identified over 7 million records where the intended use of a drug does not match the adverse reaction reported.
+Some mismatches may reflect real safety issues, like panic attacks or abnormal behavior when treating unrelated conditions.
+Others may indicate off-label use or poor data capture.
+These mismatches should be reviewed to assess potential compliance or safety concerns.

 ### 🧠 Predictive Modeling
 Model trained with `RandomForestClassifier` achieved 90.2% accuracy in predicting serious ADRs.